DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Order for Premium Translation

-Upon clicking 'Order High Quality Translation', you will be redirected to the page where you can select the URLs for which you want to create High Quality Translation.
-Click on 'Next' after selecting the URLs and you will transition on 'Create Order' page.
+Upon clicking the button, you will be redirected to a page where you can select URLs for which you want to create a Premium Translation order.
+Click on 'Next' after selecting the URLs and you will move to the 'Create Order' page.

 ![PT_order_urls](./images/DOTA_Web/PremiumOrder.png)